mmlynarik/neuronsw/README.md

 make poetry
 ```

-Then the virtual environment can be installed using the command:
+Then the virtual environment, along with all dependencies can be installed using the command:
 ```
 make venv
 ```